OlivierLD/ROB/README.md

 - Have some astronomical, tide, routing, and fax processing features available from a web interface (Tide and astronomical almanac publication - in pdf, routing based on your polars, display GRIBs and weather faxes on the same canvas, etc).
 - ... etc. Your imagination is the limit.

-If anything is unclear about the way to customize your configuration, if more examples are needed, please use the [issue](https://github.com/OlivierLD/ROB/issues) page of this repo.
+If anything is unclear about the way to customize your configuration, if more examples are needed, please use the [issues](https://github.com/OlivierLD/ROB/issues) page of this repo.
-But please, keep in mind that this is OpenSource..., not free consulting.
+But pllllease, keep in mind that this is OpenSource..., not free consulting.

 ---
 #### Some links